 - Type of Stop: Short walk

-There are ample hiking trails to get you to viewing areas which will allow you to ogle the river and falls in all their glory.
+There are ample hiking trails to get you to viewing areas, allowing you to ogle the river and falls in all their glory.
 Don’t try to get closer to take a good picture; the ground and rocks are treacherous and slippery, and a fall into the frigid water and rocky canyon wouldn’t end well.

 Horseshoe Lake